Dorugu: Childhood in Slavery

 Dorugu was born around 1839 or 1840 in the village of Dambanas in the region of Kantché in present-day Niger to a poor, farming family.
 He had one brother and one sister.
 His father grew wheat and cotton and played the drums.

 The family moved around to avoid capture by jihadi slave raids.
 Just after the death of his older sister at the end of the 1840s, his mother was captured and enslaved while bringing a meal to her husband who was farming in the fields.
 She was captured by warriors from the Kanem-Bornu region.
 Dorugu and his father were captured by troops belonging to the sultan of Damaragam.

 The region of Kantché, where Dorugu's birth village of Dambanas is located, was caught in the middle of a geopolitical tug-of-war during the mid 1800s.
 At the time of Durugu's early childhood, the region was trying to retain its independence in the face of increased pressure to cede control from two neighbouring sultanates, Kanem-Bornu and Damagaram.
 The Kantché authorities ultimately decided to abandon the village of Dambanas to the sultanate of Damaragam.
 A short time after, the entire region of Kantché was forced to give itself up to the sultanate of Damagaram.

 The public square in Kukawa in the mid-19th century.

 Torn away from his family, Dorugu was then taken to the city of Zinder, the capital of the sultanate of Damaragam, where he was locked up and enslaved.
 Dorugu's case was far from exceptional: during this period, a huge number of slaves were engaged in trade and agriculture across the Sahel region.
 Dorugu's master gave him the name of Barka Gan.
-He was later sold to an North African Arab trader in Kukawa, in present-day Nigeria.
+He was later sold to a North African Arab trader in Kukawa, in present-day Nigeria.
 With this new master, Dorugu enjoyed a relative freedom of movement due to the fact that the city was enclosed by an outer wall watched over by guards.
 However, his masters still feared he might run away, and so put Dorugu back into chains and sold him on.

 Travels with European explorers

 Map of the journeys made by Richardson, Overweg et Barth in 1851-1852, Paris, 1854.
 BNF.
 The map features the towns of Zinder et Kukawa (written Koukaoua).

-Thus, by around the age of 12, Dorugu found himself in Kukawa, present-day Nigeria.
+Thus, by around the age of 12, Dorugu found himself in Kukawa, the capital of Kanem-Bornu.
 In 1851, his services were rented out by his master at the time to the German explorer Adolf Overweg, who charged him with looking after the camels.
 Alongside James Richardson and Heinrich Barth, Overweg was one of three European explorers who directed the African Mission, whose manpower was composed of around 60 armed men recruited in Libya.
 Dorugu would later tell of how, never having seen a white person before, he was initially afraid that Overweg might eat him.
-This comment reveals an interesting reversal of the stereotype of African people widely held by Europeans at this time, which imagined them to practice cannibalism.
+This contrasts with a stereotype of African people widely held by Europeans at this time, which imagined them to practice cannibalism.